Civil engineers say fixing infrastructure will take $4.6 trillion

 "It's not lost on me that they are the ones who are going to be building much of this infrastructure, so it's in their interest to talk down" the quality of infrastructure, said Steve Ellis, vice president of Taxpayers for Common Sense, a nonpartisan group that monitors government spending.

+Society officials say the poor quality of U.S. infrastructure hampers economic growth and costs people thousands of dollars a year in extra travel time and car repairs from rutted streets.

+"When it comes to your infrastructure, you should be worried," society president Norma Jean Mattei said Thursday.

-Among the discrepancies:
+Among the discrepancies CNN found:

 --The engineers society says roads and bridges need $2 trillion in improvements.
 The Federal Highway Administration says they need $836 billion.